tiktekteam/tiktekteam.github.io/SOLUTION_GITHUB_ACTIONS.md

 - Check that you're pushing to the correct branch (main)
 - Manually trigger the workflow:
   1. Go to the "Actions" tab
-  2. Select "Generate Simulations Manifest" workflow
+  2. Select "Build and Deploy React App" workflow
   3. Click "Run workflow" and select your branch

-### 2. Workflow Runs But Doesn't Push Changes
+### 2. Workflow Runs But Doesn't Deploy

 **Symptoms:**
-- The workflow runs successfully but doesn't update the manifest.json file
+- The workflow runs successfully but the site doesn't update
-- You see no new commits from GitHub Actions
+- You see no new commits to the gh-pages branch

 **Solutions:**
 - **Permission Issue (Most Common)**: GitHub has tightened security on workflow tokens